marinednadude/OSU-Library-Preparation-Sequencing/OSU-Library-Preparation-Sequencing-BeBOP.md

 ### Method description and rationale

 Advantages to this protocol include ease of use, leveraging commercially available Illumina sequencing kits.
-This protocol's steps include: _PCR1 Amplicon Cleanup_, _Barcoding/Indexing PCR_, _PCR2 Amplicon Cleanup_, _Library Quantification, Normalization, and Pooling_, and _Sequencing_.
+This protocol's steps include: _PCR1 Amplicon Cleanup_, _Barcoding/Indexing PCR_, _PCR2 Amplicon Cleanup_, _Library Quantification, Normalization, Pooling, and Final Size Selection_, and _Sequencing_.
 For samples collected prior to 2021, NOAA PMEL OME conducted eDNA sample collection and filtration.
 OSU CQLS conducted DNA extractions and PCR amplification prior to this protocol ((See our NOAA PMEL OME [Methods](https://zenodo.org/communities/noaa_ome)).
 Sterivexes were shipped on dry ice to OSU CQLS in Corvallis, OR, USA where they were extracted and PCR amplified (separate BeBOP protocols) and then processed using this protocol.
 PCR1 product was first cleaned to remove excess primers, dNTPs, and primer dimer using an Ampure XP bead cleanup protocol.
 Cleaned PCR product is then indexed through a second barcoding PCR step using Illumina Nextera XT combinatorial indices.
 Indexed PCR product is then again cleaned using an Ampure XP bead cleanup protocol.
 Cleaned PCR2 product is then quantified via QuBit BR flurometry and then normalized and pooled by even total DNA copy numbers into a final pooled library.
 The library is then sequenced on an Illumina MiSeq at the OSU CQLS using the MiSeq Reagent Kit v.3 (600-cycle).
 The sequencing core demultiplexes raw sequence data, and downstream bioinformatics is conducted via [REVAMP](https://github.com/McAllister-NOAA/REVAMP).

 This protocol is less detailed than our typical protocols, as we do not conduct this protocol ourselves.
 However, we capture the necessary [FAIRe](https://fair-edna.github.io/) relevant information.